yskim308/linux-and-systems-tutorial/README.md

 - **mean_read/write_await_ms**: device side waiting, it should move with `fio`'s latency data

 Then, to extract this data and clean it up into a clean JSON file, [process_results.py](./fio_benchmarks/process_results.py) is created where
-1.  `main()` hardcodes the five benchmark names and builds one result object per test.
+1.  `main()` hardcodes the 9 measured benchmark names and builds one result object per workload.
 2. `build_run()` reads one `fio` JSON and extracts config, throughput, IOPS, latency, and CPU.
 3. `parse_iostat()` reads the matching iostat log, keeps only iowait and the nvme0n1 row, skips the first sample, and summarizes utilization, queue depth, bandwidth, and await.
 	- note: we only use the nvme0n1 row because it is the only useful row in iostat